 - open a ticket to ask a question.

 We try to accommodate whatever method works for our users.
+This series of tutorials provides a self-paced progressive learning approach to discover the features of Hackolade Studio.

 Some people like the linear flow of outlines, while others prefer non-linear mindmapping.
 In addition to the tutorial pages below, we have started an experimental mindmap on this Miro page.
 There are 2 views: a functional view, and a user interface view.
 In the boxes of each view, you can click on the hyperlink to a page of this online documentation.